 Step 1: Your employee notifies the CEO that they wish to exercise their options

-If they are currently employed, please check clause 8.1(a) and (b) of their Option Agreement to see if they are eligible to exercise.
+If they are currently employed, please check clause 8.1 of their Option Agreement to see if they are eligible to exercise.
 The employee must have vested options at this point.

 If the employee is leaving the company, please check clause 8.3 of their Option Agreement to see if they are able to exercise.
-The employee has 7 days after their last working day to notify the CEO that they wish to exercise their vested options.
+The deadline after their last working day for the employee to notify the CEO that they wish to exercise can be found at 8.3(c).

 Step 2: The company exercises the options on SeedLegals